 Seek Out Physical Therapy

 Ultimately, if you’re living with chronic back pain, it’s important to see a physician who specializes in caring for the spine so that the underlying source may be diagnosed.
-At OAA, our Spine Center of Excellence is staffed with board-certified, fellowship-trained spine specialists who are passionate about helping their patients find long-term relief.
+At OAA, our Spine Center of Excellence is staffed with board-certified, fellowship-trained spine specialists who are passionate about helping their patients find long-term pain relief.

 We’re proud to give patients the gift of relief from back pain and other orthopedic ailments, and our Pain Management team is proud to have won Morning Call’s Reader’s Choice Best Pain Management in 2021.
 If you’re ready to take the first steps on your road to recovery with the best name in Lehigh Valley pain management, schedule your appointment with OAA today or call (610) 973-6200 for more information.